ets2mpstats/ets2mpstats.github.io/docs/ETRStatsAPI.md

 # Euro Truck Radio API Documentation

+The api supports both HTTP and HTTPS schemes.

 ## Get current playing song

 You can get the currently playing song by GETing ```ets2mpstats.com/api/etr/nowplaying/<site>```, this will return a plaintext response unless you explicitly specify ```application/json``` in your accept headers.
 You must specify ```site``` in your url, currently only ```en``` and ```pl``` is supported.